πŸ“•Deploy an Application with a Dockerfile on Clouddley

 • You can test the application functionalities.

-An image of the Express.js application running on Triggr on the web.
+An image of the Express.js application running from Clouddley on the web.

-Express.js application running from Triggr on a cloud virtual machine
+Express.js application running from Clouddley on a cloud virtual machine

-The Express.js application has been successfully deployed on Triggr with a Dockerfile.
-You can manage it from the application dashboard by selecting the three-dot menu () in the top-right corner, where you will find options to Edit, Instant Rollback, Scale, Pause, or Delete the deployment.
+The Express.js application has been successfully deployed on Clouddley with a Dockerfile.
+You can manage it from the application dashboard by selecting the three-dot menu (…) in the top-right corner, where you will find options to Edit, Instant Rollback, Scale, Pause, or Delete the deployment.

 Additionally, you can navigate through the dashboard tabs to: